As a young child, diabetes saddled me with responsibilities, and everything I did became carefully controlled.

 Then she ran amuck.
 It was fucking hell, let me tell you what.

-In allowing this child to act childish, the disciplined-me got robbed of her voice.
-As a former friend used to say, if we begin at one end of the pendulum, we don’t know our center until we swing to the other side.
+I’m not exactly sure what snapped in me, but I got tired of feeling disjointed as a person.
 I’m beginning to realize that these two forces don’t have to oppose each other anymore.
-They did their individual thing, and it’s time to join forces.
+They did their individual thing — I was overly controlling and immaturely reckless — and it’s time to join forces.
 I can pursue spontaneity and freedom with responsibility and reserve.

 My three lotus tattoos represent major shifts in my personality: intellectual and spiritual awakening, devoted love, and sexual liberation.
 As for my deep friendship with Tina, I got the cover art for Sing the Sorrow by the band AFI, which serves as her lotus.
 Although I feel significantly different again, a new tattoo doesn’t feel right.
 For the first time, I feel pulled toward jewelry: a handforged lotus ring with a labradorite stone.